This was written as a creative essay tongue-in-cheek:

 “I can’t believe this!
 I just hiked 12 miles into the jungle to get away from people, found wild pigs and a remote inaccessible water fall only to find an f-ing flip flop!”

 I was livid.
 This was it.
 It was time to do something drastic.
 A short rant ensued, but was short lived.
 After all, I was preaching to the choir.
-We returned to
+We returned to camp with the flip flop, not sure what was going to be done with it.
+It wasn’t going to stay there.

 We set up camp and started a fire, then passed a Nalgene bottle of wine back and forth.
 I began to relax and return my thoughts to nature.
 The sun had set and a subtle glow lingered in the canyon.
 While looking through the other campsites for firewood I found some animal remnants.